Further Details

 -

-Have you eaten too much Christmas pudding and want a breath of fresh air.
-If so, join one of our experienced Guides for an informative and fun guided walk along footpaths explaining the Battle of Bosworth, the death of King Richard…
+Step out this May and join one of our experienced Guides for an informative and fun guided walk along footpaths explaining the Battle of Bosworth, the death of King Richard III and the unlikely victory of Henry Tudor.
+An hour and a…

 -

-The Guided Walk runs 1.30pm – 3.00pm Join one of our experienced Guides for an informative and fun guided walk along footpaths explaining the Battle of Bosworth, the death of King Richard III and the unlikely victory of Henry Tudor.
-With hands-on objects and a…
+Step out this May Bank Holiday and join one of our experienced guides for an informative and fun guided walk along footpaths explaining the Battle of Bosworth, the death of King Richard III and the unlikely victory of Henry Tudor.…

 Unfortunatly we do not have any upcoming events of your selected category at this time.